Safety with an Open HeartBy Dr. Margaret Paul

 How Can You Keep Your Heart Open And Still Feel Safe?

 You will start to feel safe when you learn to take emotional responsibility - responsibility for your own feelings.
 As a child, your body was too small to handle the big feelings of heartbreak and loneliness without the help of a loving adult.
 Today, your body is big enough to handle these feelings, but you still need the help of a loving adult.
 The difference is that now the loving adult needs to be you.
-You need to learn to be the loving adult capable of managing the painful feelings of life so that you don't need to close your heart and turn to addictions.
+You need to learn to be the spiritually connected loving adult capable of managing the painful feelings of life so that you don't need to close your heart and turn to addictions.

 When you move out of the intent to protect against pain and into the intent to learn about loving yourself and others, then you move out of your programmed mind and into your connection with a spiritual source of love and wisdom.
 When you choose the intent to learn rather than the intent to protect, your heart naturally opens.
 It is your intent to protect against pain with various forms of controlling behavior that keeps your heart closed.